python-amazon-mws/python-amazon-mws/README.md

 All dependencies for working on `mws` are in `requirements.txt` and `docs/requirements.txt`.

 ## Tests
 Tests are run with pytest.
-We test against Python 2.7 and supported Python 3.x versions with Travis.
+We test against all Python 3.6+ versions using GitHub Actions.

 ## Documentation
 Docs are built using Sphinx.
 Change into the `docs/` directory and install any dependencies from the `requirements.txt` there.